Chairman and Chief Executive Officer

 Wendell P. Weeks is chairman and chief executive officer of Corning Incorporated.
 He was named chief executive officer in April 2005 and chairman of the board in April 2007.
 He has been a member of the company’s board of directors since December 2000.

-Weeks began his career with Corning in 1983 in the corporate control group.
-In his 30 years with the company, he has held a variety of financial, business development, commercial, and general management roles, including strategic positions in the company’s television and specialty glass businesses.
+Weeks began his career with Corning in 1983 in the finance group.
+In his 35 years with the company, he has held a variety of financial, business development, commercial, and general management roles, including strategic positions in the company’s television and specialty glass businesses.

 As CEO, he has focused on creating new growth opportunities and building a bigger, more balanced company.

 Weeks is a graduate of Lehigh University and earned a Master of Business Administration from Harvard University as a Baker Scholar.
 He serves on the board of directors at Merck & Co.
-Inc., the Corning Museum of Glass, and the Corning Incorporated Foundation.
+Inc., and Amazon.com, Inc., and he serves on the board of trustees for the Corning Museum of Glass.